xdmushui/partner-center-sdk/develop/get-invoice-unbilled-recon-lineitems.md

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
 - An invoice identifier.
 This identifies the invoice for which to retrieve the line items.

-## C#
+## C\#

-To get the line items for the specified invoice, first retrieve the invoice object.
-To begin, call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
-Then call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.
-The invoice object contains all of the information for the specified invoice.
+To get the line items for the specified invoice, retrieve the invoice object:

+1. Call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
+2. Call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.

+The invoice object contains all of the information for the specified invoice:

-The Provider identifies the source of the unbilled detail information (e.g. All), and the InvoiceLineItemType specifies the type (e.g. UsageLineItem).
+- **Provider** identifies the source of the unbilled detail information (for example, **All**).
+- **InvoiceLineItemType** specifies the type (for example, **UsageLineItem**).

+To get a collection of line items that correspond to an **InvoiceDetail** instance:

+1. Pass the instance's BillingProvider and InvoiceLineItemType to the [**By**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.by) method
+2. Call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the associated line items.
+3. Create an enumerator to traverse the collection.
+For an example, see the following sample code.

-The example code that follows uses a foreach loop to process the InvoiceLineItems collection.
-A separate collection of line items is retrieved for each InvoiceLineItemType.
+The following sample code uses a `foreach` loop to process the **InvoiceLineItems** collection.
+A separate collection of line items is retrieved for each **InvoiceLineItemType**.

-To get a collection of line items that correspond to an InvoiceDetail instance, pass the instance's BillingProvider and InvoiceLineItemType to the [**By**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.by) method, and then call the [**Get**](#) or [**GetAsync**](#) method to retrieve the associated line items.

-Finally, create an enumerator to traverse the collection as shown in the following example.

 ``` csharp
 // IAggregatePartner partnerOperations;